 Preparation levels are required for placement in English, ESL, mathematics, and reading courses.
-These placement levels are based on a combination of test scores and other academic experience.
-Assessment/placement testing is available in alternate format for individuals with disabilities.
 Because RCCD uses multiple measure placement criteria, placement levels are enforced as prerequisites to courses.

 New students and continuing students who need placement levels for ESL courses should make an appointment for this test by calling the Assessment Center at any RCCD college location.
-RCCD placement tests are available by appointment only.
 Appointments may be made online at: